-Back up and restore your tabs across devices with Cloud Backup
+Back up and restore your workspace across devices

-Open Settings, hit Back up to Cloud, and your open tabs follow you to any other signed-in browser.
+Open Settings, hit Back up to Cloud, and your editor tabs follow you to any other signed-in browser.
 Here's what's backed up, what stays local, and how quota works.

 What Cloud Backup includes

 Cloud Backup is an opt-in, manual feature for signed-in users.
 There is no auto-save — each back up is a snapshot you choose to take.
-When you back up, Yellorn saves your open tabs to your account in Cloudflare KV.
-For each tab it stores:
+When you back up, Yellorn saves your open editor tabs to your account in Cloudflare KV:

-What is not backed up: your colour palette, the editor / visualizer pane split, the visualizer view mode (tree / graph / table), cursor position, and your locally-stored settings.
+What is not backed up: diff tabs, colour palette, pane split, visualizer view mode (tree / graph / table), cursor position, and other local UI preferences.
 Those stay on the device.
 Tabs larger than your per-tab size quota are skipped during back up (see Quota below).

 How to back up and restore